Overview

 Installation

-Once you SSH into your VPS/VM as the Linux root user, you install the Cluster by running the following command:
+Once you SSH into your VPS/VM as the Linux root user, you install the Cluster by running the following commands:

 # IMPORTANT: Replace <DOMAIN> with your actual domain/subdomain to be used as the Cluster domain